-Join Aaron Quigley for an in-depth discussion in this video Inserting widgets, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Inserting widgets, part of Learning Captivate 8.

 Another great way to add interaction to your e-learning project is through using the pre-built learning interaction widgets.
 Now, these widgets come in a variety of shapes and sizes and they're designed to create interaction for the learner inside of your presentation.
 Now, our presentation has a lot of information and it follows a pretty logical linear path.
 For example, students are asked when they first arrive to go to the hub.
 Then, on their dorm move-in procedures, they're asked to only park in the loading zone to recycle their boxes and only use push pins in the wall.
 As we move through our presentation, they're then told how to prepare for the first day of school by going to the campus bookstore and making sure they're there at the right hours and they bring the right things, such as their student ID and their class schedule.
 And our students are even provided links to download their computer use policy and print a campus map.